 Q: Any areas or suburbs you’d recommend for expats to live in?

 A: Look for apartments in areas like Palermo (the biggest and most popular area for expats), Recoleta, Almagro or Belgrano.
-Generally speaking, the areas in the northern part of the city is safer than in the southern part.
+Generally speaking, the areas in the northern part of the city are safer than in the southern part.

 Meeting people and making friends